top of page

 How I Adapt Old Lenses (to Micro Four Thirds)

-If you're wondering "Isn't adapting lenses as simple as buying an adapter, and putting it on the camera?"
+The first thing to ask yourself is "Do I really need autofocus?"
+If you don't or you don't mind just experimenting with manual focus, read on.
+The good thing is, SOME old lenses can not only be very affordable, but very good...even better than some of the newer options, especially with newer (and sharper) camera sensors.
+So, lets get into exactly HOW I adapt old lenses (to Micro Four Thirds) and if you're wondering "Isn't adapting lenses as simple as buying an adapter, and putting it on the camera?"
 Well, it kind of is, but what I'll be talking about is the decision-making process that led me to coming up with the information you'll see in my notes below.
 It's about how I keep the image quality high, even when using smaller sensor (Micro Four Thirds) budget filmmaking cameras.
-Spoiler alert: my #1 tip for Micro Four Thirds is "Use a speed booster (i.e. BOOST) whenever possible (unless you need autofocus) and keep your ISO low."
-I'll also talk about some of my favorite tricks for adapting affordable, old lenses for Micro Four Thirds, plus talk about using "SHIFT" and macro "HELICOID" adapters.

 WARNING: I no longer recommend focal reducers/speed boosters FOR CAMERAS WITH I.B.I.S.
 (In-Body Image Stabilization).
 The reason is, I dropped my camera (with a Viltrox NF-M43x on it) and the sensor got scratched (I'm pretty sure it was because the optic of the speed booster sticks into the lens mount more than an OEM Panasonic lens).